Plastic: Our Love-Hate Relationship

 5. Use less plastic by wrapping foods in tupperwares instead of just putting plastic wrap over a plate.
 Use permanent containers for kids' lunches rather than lunch bags.

-I have great news for the New Year.
-I am going to be adding more plastic-free options to my soaps and other natural skin care lines. please look out for them in upcoming newsletters - and have a cleaner, greener New Year!
+We are always looking into adding more plastic-free options to our soaps and other natural skin care products. please look out for them in upcoming newsletters - and have a cleaner, greener New Year!